Local Differential Privacy for Regret Minimization in Reinforcement Learning

 \section{Other Privacy Preserving Mechanisms}

-We have shown in App.~\ref{app:proof_laplace_def_2} that the Laplace mechanism, Alg.~\ref{alg:laplace_mechanism}, satisfies Def.~\ref{assumption:concentration_privacy}.
+We have shown in App.~\ref{app:proof_laplace_def_2} that the Laplace mechanism, Alg.~\ref{alg:laplace_mechanism}\todompout{Check algo, it has been removed from main paper}, satisfies Def.~\ref{assumption:concentration_privacy}.
 However it is not the only mechanism to do so.
-In this appendix we present the Gaussian, Bernoulli and bounded noise mechanisms and show that these also satisfy Def.~\ref{assumption:concentration_privacy}.
+In this appendix we present the Gaussian, Randomized Response and bounded noise mechanisms and show that these also satisfy Def.~\ref{assumption:concentration_privacy}.